gfunkmonk/deadjournal/_posts/2019/06/2019-06-21-a-quick-primer-on-the-order-of-perpetual-indulgence.md

 ---
 title: A quick primer on the Order of Perpetual Indulgence
 layout: post
+excerpt_separator: "<!--more-->"
 tags: opi lgbt queer pride
+categories:
-categories: ["Order of Perpetual Indulgence"]
+- Order of Perpetual Indulgence
 ---

 **(Again, a reminder that this is my personal blog, so these are my personal views, and I'm not speaking on behalf of the OPI.)**